saisudheerp/Aps_portfolio/README.md

 ## 1. Introduction

 In today's world, healthcare apps play a crucial role in managing health records, booking appointments, and providing online consultations.
 This portfolio showcases various algorithmic solutions implemented in C and C++ to enhance functionalities within a healthcare app.
 I got the idea of healthcare apps from Practo.
 Practo offers a range of services, including the ability to search for doctors and book appointments online, order medicines, consult with doctors online through video calls or chat, store and manage medical records, and read health-related articles and tips[17].
 I have  done research about Practo and found out the functionalities that Practo is implementing.
 My idea is to make a health app that provides the functionalities of Practo and add some additional features that will improve the app and make the app efficient.
-This app will be useful for both doctors and patients.This app not only facilitates easier access to healthcare services but also contributes to better health outcomes by providing timely medical advice, tracking health metrics, and maintaining health records.
+This app will be useful for both doctors and patients.
+This app not only facilitates easier access to healthcare services but also contributes to better health outcomes by providing timely medical advice, tracking health metrics, and maintaining health records.
 By using algorithmic problem-solving techniques, we can further improve  the efficiency, accuracy, and scalability of these apps, ensuring they meet the evolving needs of users.

 ## 2. Why Portfolio